List of AFC Ajax players: List of players

 Players listed below with dual citizenship, are listed with their country of birth first, followed by their second citizenship, unless a player has represented one of their nations on an International level, in which case the team which they have played for is listed first, and their other nationality is listed second.

 In some instances, three flags may be listed to represent a player's nationality.
 This is the case when a player is born in a country to parents of both different nationalities, which also differ from the country of their child's birthplace, however, the player represents his country of birth Internationally.
-An example of this would be Patrick Kluivert, who is Dutch and plays for the Dutch national team, while his father is from Suriname, and his mother is from Curaçao.
+An example of this would be Patrick Kluivert, who is Dutch and plays for the Netherlands national team, while his father is from Suriname, and his mother is from Curaçao.
 In these cases the paternal citizenship is listed second to the players' primary nationality, followed by the nation of the player's mother thirdly.

 Players who were born in a foreign country, but do not hold citizenship of that nation, do not have the country of their birthplace listed below as their nationality, while some players have become naturalised citizens of a country, in which case it is listed as well.

 Players with no league caps or goals may have made appearances in other competitions, as only league appearances and goals are being tallied in the list below.

-Caps and goals accurate as of 8 January 2023 after the last match played against N.E.C..
+Caps and goals accurate as of 19 May 2024 after the last match played against Vitesse.